Melis-Pablo/cpp_modules_pt2/cpp09/README.md

 ## 7. Submission and peer-evaluation
 ---

 Turn in your assignment in your Git repository as usual.
 Only the work inside your repository will be evaluated during the defense.
-Don’t hesitate to double check the names of your folders and files to ensure they are correct.
+Don't hesitate to double check the names of your folders and files to ensure they are corr